-The use vestment among archbishops, bishops and priests in the Roman Catholic Church and Eastern Orthodox churches discussed above display ecclesiastical hierarchy (see Ramsey n.d.:5).
-Archbishops, bishops and priests in these Christian traditions are theologically trained (cf Kärkkäinen (2002:101), Pazmińo [1997:20]).
-However, many of the pastors, prophets, apostles, bishops and archbishops associated with SAUCIC have no basic theological training.
-Being offered the bishopric indirectly satisfy the theological training vacuum.
+The use of vestments among archbishops, bishops, and priests in the Roman Catholic Church and Eastern Orthodox churches discussed above displays ecclesiastical hierarchy (see Ramsey n.d.:5).
+Again, archbishops, bishops, and priests in these Christian traditions undergo a thorough theological training process (cf Kärkkäinen (2002:101), Pazmińo [1997:20]).
+However, many of the pastors, prophets, apostles, bishops, and archbishops associated with the organisation, SAUCIC, have no basic theological training.
+Being offered the bishopric indirectly satisfies the Christian theological training vacuum.

-Archbishop Emmanuel Ketsekile has positioned himself strategically to provide certificate to doctoral theological training for African Pentecostal-Charismatic pastors through Emmanuel Christian University International (ECUI) associated with the Ballsbrige University based in Commonwealth of Dominica, in the Caribbean.
-He also ordains them to the office of archbishop, bishop, apostle, and pastors.
-These developments demonstrate a new shift in the use of clergy vestment among African Pentecostal-Charismatic Churches.
+Archbishop Emmanuel Ketsekile has positioned himself strategically to provide certificates for doctoral theological training for African Pentecostal-Charismatic pastors through Emmanuel Christian

+University International (ECUI), associated with Ballsbridge University based in the Commonwealth of Dominica, in the Caribbean.
+He also ordains them to the offices of archbishop, bishop, apostle, and pastor.
+These developments demonstrate a new shift in the use of clergy vestments among African Pentecostal-Charismatic Churches.

-Whereas Archbishop Botwana of Zoé Bible Church embraced this shift based on some theological grounds influenced by his association with its sister church, Zoé Bible Church, in the United States of America, lately, some African township Pentecostal-Charismatic Church leaders ascended into the office of archbishop and bishop at a cost.
-Archbishop Emmanuel Ketsekile's institution offers a course in ordination as a bishop or archbishop or apostle for R4500.00; ordination as pastor cost R3500.00 (Emmanuel University n.d.).
+Whereas Archbishop Botwana of Zoé Bible Church embraced this shift based on some theological grounds influenced by his association with its sister church, Zoé Bible Church, in the United States of America, lately, some African township Pentecostal-Charismatic Church leaders have ascended into the offices of archbishop and bishop at a cost.
+Archbishop Emmanuel Ketsekile's institution offers a course in ordination as a bishop, archbishop, or apostle for R4500.00; ordination as a pastor costs R3500.00 (Emmanuel University n.d.).

-During these developments, two prominent African Pentecostal-Charismatic Church leaders were elevated into the office of bishop through different associations of bishops operating in the country, Africa and elsewhere.
-First to be elevated was Bishop Abraham Sibiya of Christ Centred Church, a Pentecostal church in Saulsville, Tshwane.
+During these developments, two prominent African Pentecostal-Charismatic Church leaders were elevated into the office of bishop through different associations of bishops operating in the country, Africa, and elsewhere.
+The first to be elevated was Bishop Abraham Sibiya of Christ Centred Church, a Pentecostal church in Saulsville, Tshwane.
 He is associated with Archbishop Demetrius Brown, leader of the Body of Christ Sanctified Church (BOCSC) and Brown University Leadership Institute and International Seminary (BLIIS) based in the United States of America (USA).
-Archbishop Brown claims that his office is from an unbroken apostleship and bishopric dating from St. Ignatius of Antioch (Martyr) and subscribe to the Apostle Creed (BOCSC).
-Currently, Archbishop Abraham Sibiya is the presiding bishop of the African region of Saint Athanasius of Alexandria, is a member and the 1st Co-ordinator of the International Anglican Orthodox Episcopal Communion (IAOEC) (cf Tjiya 2020).
-Additionally, his wife was elevated to th office of bishop 2023 (Chester 2023).
+Archbishop Brown claims that his office is from an unbroken apostleship and bishopric dating from St. Ignatius of Antioch (Martyr) and subscribes to the Apostle's Creed (BOCSC).
+Currently, Archbishop Abraham Sibiya is the presiding bishop of the African region of Saint Athanasius of Alexandria, is a member, and the 1st Co-ordinator of the International Anglican Orthodox Episcopal Communion (IAOEC) (cf Tjiya 2020).
+Additionally, his wife was elevated to the office of bishop in 2023 (Chester 2023).

-Second to be elevated was Bishop Mosa Sono of Grace Bible Church, a Charismatic church with its head office in Pimville, Soweto.
-He is associated with the former International Federation Charismatic Churches (IFCC) led by pastor Ray McCauley, founder of Rhema Bible Church and Rhema Bible College.
-The decision of pastor Ray McCauley to join the South African Council of Churches (SACC) and the subsequent IFCC's appearance in the Truth and Reconciliation Commission (TRC) in the 1990s created second rift in the IFCC (Anderson 2005: 71; Resane 2020:224).
-Initially, the "Toronto Blessing" phenomenon caused first rift (Anderson 2005:85)
+The second to be elevated was Bishop Mosa Sono of Grace Bible Church, a charismatic church with its head office in Pimville, Soweto.
+He is associated with the former International Federation of Charismatic Churches (IFCC) led by Pastor Ray McCauley, founder of Rhema Bible Church and Rhema Bible College.
+The decision of Pastor Ray McCauley to join the South African Council of Churches (SACC) and the subsequent IFCC's appearance in the Truth and Reconciliation Commission (TRC) in the 1990s created a second rift in the IFCC (Anderson 2005: 71; Resane 2020:224).
+Initially, the "Toronto Blessing" phenomenon caused the first rift (Anderson 2005:85).